 The dedicated boom mic has noise cancellation that helps filter away background noise to transmit voices clearly.
 The padded ear cups create great seal which help greatly in noise isolation.

-The one downside of the Plantronics Savi W720 is the fact that it comes with a base that has to be connected to your computer and an electrical outlet.
+The one downside of the Plantronics Savi W720 is the fact that it is not a plug-and-play headset.
+It comes with a base that has to be connected to an electrical outlet.
 This base allows Bluetooth capabilities, so the headphones can be wireless.
-But it makes it impossible to move around the office with your laptop and headphones, because you would also have to transport this chunky base everywhere you go.

 - »Wireless range up to 350 feet